-Variation to these Guidelines will be at the sole discretion of the Design Consultant.
-Any variation to the design guidelines are on a lot by lot basis and as such does not set any precedence for the subdivision.
+Variation to these Guidelines will be at the sole discretion of the Designated Design Consultant.

 No stakeout will be granted until design approval.
 All approvals will be posted on archcontrol.com.

 If upon inspection the Design Consultant determines that the architectural or landscaping has not been satisfactorily complied with, a re-inspection fee will be incurred for any subsequent inspections.